datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 I read the passage above as indicative that, if you claim superiority of one view, you will be slapped in the face, not just by Huang-po, but also by reality.

 There is some irony here though.
-The old man was suddenly enlightened after discussing with Hyakugo, but he **had to wait** for such a long time, go through so many lives.
+The old man was suddenly enlightened after discussing with Hyakujo, but he **had to wait** for such a long time, go through so many lives.
 Who knows how many lives he would have lived if he had not met Hyakujo.
 Who knows if he could have become enlightened another way.
 Ultimately, this sounds very much like a gradual path to enlightenment.
 Both paths happened for the old man.

 Going back to Huang-po's question, "What if...", there's also a lot of irony, almost cynicism.
 Let's unpack it.

 "**What if he had given the right answer**" - This seems to imply there **is** a right answer, but Huang-po doesn't say there is one, he's calling out Hyakujo because his story implied there is one.
 Huang-po's slap suggests that none of those answers are actually right.
 What to make of this?

 "What if he had given **the right answer each time he was asked** a question" - To me, there's two funny aspects about this.
-First, it means you would have to give the right answer the very first time you're being asked.
+First, it means if you want to avoid being punished of 500 lives as a fox, you would have to give the right answer the **very first time** you're being asked ever.
 Seriously, could anyone really do that?
-We're talking about such a fundamental question, if you were asked this question before you understand the true nature of enlightenment, you could very well give the wrong answer.
+We're talking about such a fundamental question, if you were asked this question before you understand the true nature of enlightenment, you would absolutely give the wrong answer.
 Would you then be reborn as a fox?
 That doesn't sound very reasonable (or fair).
-Dogen pointed this out in _Daishugyo_: _"Senior monks who have made mistakes over the past two or three hundred years would certainly have become innumerable foxes"_.
+Dogen gave another argument by pointing out in _Daishugyo_: _"Senior monks who have made mistakes over the past two or three hundred years would certainly have become innumerable foxes"_.
 True understanding of enlightenment is not just something you can deliver like that on your first try, it is something you will realize with time and practice.
-This points to a contradiction, because _sudden_ enlightenment would then require _gradual_ practice.
+This points to a contradiction, because _sudden_ enlightenment then requires _gradual_ practice.

 Now let's say you _did_ answer properly at some point.
 Well, you'll still have to answer this question right every single time you're being asked, for the rest of your life, or else you'll be thrown in a long chain of rebirths as a fox.
-What's the point of being suddenly enlightened if you're still stuck with the possibility of being thrown in hell at every single corner, if you're still stuck within a reality that very much sounds aligned with the view of gradual enlightenment.
+What's the point of being suddenly enlightened if you're still stuck with the possibility of being thrown in hell at every single corner.
+What's the actual liberation coming of sudden enlightenment if you're still stuck within a reality aligned with the view of long and hard gradual work.

 "**Huang-po went up to Paichang and slapped him in the face**" - If previously it sounded like the reward for the old man's original answer was to be thrown in rebirths, here it sounds like the reward for Hyakujo's answer is to be slapped in the face.
 Is Sudden enlightenment, as a view, not "more true" than gradual?.
 The (Could it be the meaning of Wumen's verses _"a thousand mistakes, ten thousand mistakes"_?).
 If I can pragmatic for a second, I'd rather get slapped in the face than be reborn five hundred times as a fox.
 So, could we just say sudden enlightenment is "less wrong" than gradual enlightenment?